rahmatnazali/scaffolder/readme.md

   - **[DONE]** Test with my own case and YAML config
   - Test with client's case of YAML config
   - my question to client
-    - Will the target directory be absolute path, relative path, or can be both?
     - do you have any scaffolding example or case that suits to this testing?

 ##### Usage